lpmi-13/kubernetes-the-hard-way-linode/docs/01-prerequisites.md

 REGION=eu-west
 ```

 ### configure the CLI tool to interact with your account

-Follow along with the [documentation](https://www.digitalocean.com/docs/apis-clis/api/create-personal-access-token/) to generate an access token, then use:
+Follow along with the [documentation](https://cloud.linode.com/profile/tokens) to generate an access token, then use:

 ```
-doctl auth init
+linode-cli configure
 ```

-to be prompted to enter it so you can interact with the DO API
+to be prompted to enter it so you can interact with the Linode API

 ## Running Commands in Parallel with tmux